nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 ---

 ### 16. Functional annotation
-> **Notes**
+> **Note:**
 > The annotation process overwrites the same temporary directory by default.
-So if running multiple processses at a time, it is necessary to specify a specific temporary directory with the `--tmp-dir` argument as shown below.
+When running multiple processses at a time, it is necessary to specify a specific temporary directory with the `--tmp-dir` argument as shown below.

 #### 16a.
 Downloading reference database of HMM models (only needs to be done once)